 Two final chapters are devoted to the election, with the assortment of attempts to fix the vote contrasted with warnings of a forthcoming tornado from an increasingly frazzled weatherman.
 O’Neil uses the storm well, obviously metaphorically, but also figuring it into events directly, and there’s a very clever ending to the election, one that O’Neil has foreshadowed expertly.

 As has been the case in earlier volumes, some readers may now be offended by racist characters using racist language.
 They’re clearly shown to be scum without redeeming features, but the terms are now a flashpoint issue that wasn’t the case when the stories were first published in the late 1980s.
 Otherwise this is another excellent read, O’Neil asking questions of his audience the entire time, prompting them to think about what’s right, and showman that he is, there’s a shocking final page leading into Riddles.
-As an alternative, 2022 sees the release of O’Neil and Cowan’s entire run as The Question Omnibus.
+As an alternative, in 2022 much of O’Neil and Cowan’s run was reissued in hardcover as the first Question Omnibus.